Ediblelnk/Kutztown-MSC/PHI241-philosophy-of-the-mind/lecture-notes/1-introduction.md

 > Assumptions are a kind of mental state, disposition, which we may not be aware of.
 > Instinct influence us, but we are not aware of it.

+## What are some marks of the mental that may distinguish mental states from physical states?

+**Intentionality** - "aboutness"

+What does it mean for a mental state to be intentional?

+> It means that there is a reason for it, or that it is attached to something, like an idea.

+What are some examples of how a mental state is intentional?

+## Intentionality

+Which kinds of mental states are intentional and which are not?
+**Sensations are not *about* or directed upon other states of affairs (real or imaginary) external to themselves.**
+All other kinds of mental states are intentional states.

+## Intentional Content

+What is the intentional content of the mental state?
+Is it the object itself that the mental state is directed towards, or is it how the object appears to us?
+For example, is the intentional content of my perception of a snake, i.e., what my perception is about, the snake itself (how it actually is) or is it how the snake appears to me?
+How does the "duck-rabbit" example in Chapter One help answer this question?

+> The "duck-rabbit" example illustrates that a single, unchanging thing can be observed as multiple different things.

+## Experiencing reality as

+The world presents itself to us in certain ways, given out perceptual capacities.
+We would perceive different aspects of the world and perceive the world differently, if we have differt perceptual capacities, such as those of a dog or bat.
+But, we are all perceiving the same world.

+## Intentional states are also known as "propositional attitudes"

+Propositional attitude (Bertrand Russell): the psychological way or mode of presentation of an intentional object.

+For example, when we believe something, we take the attitude that what the belief is about is true.
+When we doubt something, we take the attitude that what the doubt is about is false.

+## Intentionality (cont.)

+Does intentionality exist only when there are mental states with propositional attitudes or can it exist independently of mental states?

+Can some physical object or state represent or be about something else, even if there do not appear to be any propositional attitudes associated with that object or state?

+> Consider the rings of a tree.
+The amount of rings gives information about the age of the tree.

+## THe Beetle-in-the-Box

+How does Ludwig Wittgenstein use the metaphor of the beetle-in-the-box to illustrate the privacy of the mental?

+What challenge does this analogy raise for the possibility of understanding the meaning of the what we say about our mental states?

+> Consider describing your red, and comparing it to someone else's red.

+## Consider sensations: Can we be wrong that we are in pain?

+Is being in pain and knowing that one is in pain different?

+Can animals be in pain but not know that they are in pain?